 Provincial Nominee Program, PNP

 Sometimes a skilled foreign worker, an international graduate of an eligible Canadian designated learning institution (DLI), or a business candidate does not qualify for any federal immigration program.
 In such cases, they can choose one of the Provincial Nominee Programs (PNP).
 Under the PNPs, all provinces and territories in Canada hold regular qualifying rounds.
 Provincial governments nominate the best-qualified workers and entrepreneurs whose experience, skills and investments will help their local economies thrive.
-In the case of a PNP nomination, applicants can start the second stage of immigration and apply to the Immigration, Refugees and Citizenship Canada (IRCC) for permanent residence in Canada.
+In the case of a PNP nomination, applicants can start the second stage of immigration and apply to Immigration, Refugees and Citizenship Canada (IRCC) for permanent residence in Canada.

 There are two types of provincial programs: Express Entry streams and Non-Express Entry streams.
-Applicants who receive a provincial nomination in the Express Entry-aligned streams get additional 600 points in their Express Entry profile!
-These points practically guarantee an invitation to apply (ITA) for permanent residence in Canada in the next rounds of invitation.
+Applicants who receive a provincial nomination in the Express Entry-aligned streams get an additional 600 points in their Express Entry profile!
+These points practically guarantee an invitation to apply (ITA) for permanent residence in Canada in the next rounds of invitations.
 In turn, provincial Express Entry programs are also divided into two types: those that choose candidates from the Express Entry pool and those in which candidates can register with the Expression of Interest (EOI) system of the province, where they want to immigrate.

 PNP’s Streams Classification